bepposax/minesweeper-tui/README.md

 - The game board is represented by a grid of cells.
 - The goal of the game is to uncover all the cells that do not contain mines.
 - Each cell may either be empty or contain a mine.
-- Use the mouse to left-click on a cell to uncover it.
+- Left-click on a cell to uncover it.
-- Use the mouse to right-click on a cell to flag or unflag it as a potential mine.
+- Right-click on a cell to flag or unflag it as a potential mine.
 - Uncover all non-mine cells to win the game.
 - Uncover a mine to lose the game.
 - Press 'q' to quit the game at any time.